What is Tai Chi? Does it have possible health benefits? How do we know? Are there any risks we need to be aware of?

 It is thought that Tai Chi can alter the structure and function of the brain.

 A 2018 systematic review of eleven studies using brain imaging and EEG (electroencephalogram) showed beneficial changes in the brains of older adults practising Tai Chi.
 This included improved connectivity between regions within the brain, which may lead to improvements in cognition.

 Some research suggests that Tai Chi may help with the following medical conditions:

-This doesn’t mean that Tai isn’t beneficial to mental and physical health – but it does mean it would be helpful to have stronger research evidence to confirm what initial studies have suggested.
+This doesn’t mean that Tai Chi isn’t beneficial to mental and physical health.
+It does mean it would be helpful to have stronger research evidence to confirm what initial studies have suggested.

 Are there any health risks?